-- The Nazi regime used language and media with care and often to great effect.
-They used films, pictures, radio, posters, etc. to spread hatred for Jews. - Nazism worked on the minds of the people, tapped their emotions, and turned their hatred and anger at those marked as 'undesirable'. - Nazis never used the words 'kill' or 'murder' in their official communications.
-Mass killings were termed as special treatment, final solution(for the Jews), Euthanasia (for the disabled), selection and disinfections.
-Evacuation meant deporting people to the gas chambers. - Nazi ideas were spread through visual images, films, radio, posters, catchy slogans and leaflets.
-Propaganda films were made to create hatred for Jews. - The Nazis made equal efforts to appeal to all the different sections of the population.
-They sought to win their support by suggesting that Nazis alone could solve all their problems.
+- The Nazi regime used language and media .They used films, pictures, radio, posters, etc. to spread hatred for Jews. - Nazism worked on the minds of the people, tapped their emotions, and turned their hatred and anger at those marked as 'undesirable'. - Nazis never used the words 'kill' or 'murder' in their official communications. - Nazi ideas were spread through visual images, films, radio, posters, catchy slogans and leaflets.
+Propaganda films were made to create hatred for Jews. - The Nazis made equal efforts to appeal to all the different sections of the population..